ayushnoori/program-synthesis/README.md

 ## 🔎 Abstract Syntax Tree

 The most important data structure in this implementation is the abstract syntax tree (AST).
 The AST is a tree representation of a program, where each node is either a primitive or a compound expression.
 The AST is represented by the `OperatorNode` class in `abstract_syntax_tree.py`.
-My AST implementation includes functions to recursively evaluate the operator and its operands, and also to generate a string representation of the program.
+My AST implementation includes functions to recursively evaluate the operator and its operands and also to generate a string representation of the program.

+At program evaluation time, the AST is evaluated from the bottom up.
+That is, the operands are evaluated first, and then the operator is evaluated on the operands.
+This is implemented in the `evaluate` method of the `OperatorNode` class.
+In the case of integers, variable inputs are represented by the `IntegerVariable` class in `arithmetic.py`.
+When input is not `None`, input type checking and validation is performed by the `evaluate` function in this class.

 ## 🔮 Virtual Environment